James Hunt (judge): Biography

 He became head of chambers at 36 Bedford Row from 1991 to 1999, and became a bencher at Gray's Inn.
 He became a Queen's Counsel in 1987, was a member of the General Council of the Bar from 1989 to 1991 and 1996 to 1999, and Leader of the Midland and Oxford Circuit from 1996 to 1999.

 He sat as a Recorder from 1982 to 2000, and as a Deputy High Court judge from 1994 to 2000.
 He was a member of the General Council of the Bar 1989 - 1991 and 1996 - 1999 and Legal Assessor to the Royal College of Veterinary Surgeons from 1990 - 2000.
 In 1999 - 2000, he was Chairman of the Code of Practice Appeal Board of the Association of the British Pharmaceutical Industry.
 He was knighted when appointed a High Court judge in 2000, in the Queen's Bench Division.
 On 21 November 2000, he granted an injunction to Michael Douglas and Catherine Zeta-Jones to prevent publication of pictures of their wedding in Hello! magazine.
 Although the injunction was overturned by the Court of Appeal, his judgment was later upheld by the House of Lords and Douglas and Zeta-Jones won substantial damages.
 He sat on the "Donnygate" trial in 2002, in which two men were sent to prison for corruption at Doncaster Metropolitan Borough Council.

 He believed passionately in the importance of an independent professional bar and spent a great deal of his personal time in training of junior barristers.
 In recognition of his work, Grays Inn annually awards The James Hunt prize for advocacy.
 He also believed in local justice and the James Hunt Library at Nottingham Trent University on the Midland & Oxford Circuit is named in his honour.

-In 2002, he was diagnosed with a cancerous brain tumor which he approached with poetry, humor and great humanity.
+In 2002, he was diagnosed with a cancerous brain tumour which he approached with poetry, humour and great humanity.
 He is survived by his wife - his first and greatest love of his life - and their son and three daughters.